Mario Taddei

 Mario Taddei (born September 28, 1972) is an Italian academic.
 He is an expert in multimedia and edutainment for museums, a Leonardo da Vinci devotee and scholar, and an expert in the codexes and machines of da Vinci and ancient books of technology.

 Biography

 Born in Bologna, Italy, Taddei graduated in Industrial Design, Politecnico di Milano.
 He has headed many projects about innovative installations for museums.
-He has been studying da Vinci for years and has coauthored new discoveries.
+He has been studying da Vinci for years and has authored new discoveries.

 In 2008, he studied for the first time in depth The Book of Secrets (Kitab al-Asrar) by the 1000 CE Arabic engineer and scientist Ibn Khalaf al-Muradi.
 The complete and unique study of all The Book of Secrets, all his machines and the pages are shown in the Museum of Islamic Art in Doha.

-He is the author of many books.
-His book "Leonardo's Machines: Da Vinci's Inventions Revealed" was translated into 20 languages.
+In 2013 was co-founder of Leonardo3 Museum in Milan Italy.

+In 2013 During the event for the 150th anniversary of the Milan Polytechnic he received the CULTURE award with the following motivation: “Minds Shaping the World welcomes Mario Taddei among its members for the scientific rigor and the extraordinary diffusion capacity that allowed him to make unprecedented discoveries to Leonardo da Vinci and spread them all over the world.
+Mario Taddei is considered today one of the greatest international experts of the genius of Vinci: his exhibitions and installations have been over the years presented with great success both in Italy and abroad (Germany, USA, Canada, Mexico, Brazil, Qatar, Japan)."

+In 2023 he received The "Leonardo Da Vinci 2023 Honorary Award" in San Francisco.